dongdongbh/dongdongbh.github.io/_posts/2018-02-01-git-tutorial.md

 ```
 ## merge and rebase
 ```
-git merge --squash another_branch       //merge anther branch but delete the commits on that branch git commit -m "xxxxxx"              //add commit to this merge work
+git merge --squash another_branch       //merge another branch but delete the commits on that branch git commit -m "xxxxxx"              //add commit to this merge work